walmartlabs/concord-website/docs/plugins-v2/argocd.md

         - log: "Error with task: ${result.error}"
 ```

-The output of public method calls may different depending on the method called.
+The output of public method calls may be different depending on the method called.
 See the documentation for the specific method for output details.

 ## Authentication